Pudge601/extjs-replace-callparent/README.md

 This is currently a problem, because `callParent` uses `arguments.caller` to determine the parent class/method.
-This issue has been about for [quite a while](https://www.sencha.com/forum/showthread.php?132503-callParent()-breaks-Firefox-when-using-js-strict-mode), and although there are signs Sencha are trying to [address this themselves](https://www.youtube.com/watch?v=Ben17b1K4RY&index=28&list=PL6F9Ss2VSSeL0txSI7d1dOfia5o7ff8hp), their solution seems like a massive shift in the class system (and I can't find any follow-up from that talk online).
+This issue has been about for [quite a while](https://www.sencha.com/forum/showthread.php?132503-callParent()-breaks-Firefox-when-using-js-strict-mode), with seemingly no solution on the cards from Sencha.

-This plugin tries to solve the problem in the meantime by replacing all the `callParent` calls in your codebase during babel compilation.
+This plugin tries to solve the problem by replacing all the `callParent` calls in your codebase during babel compilation.

 As a side affect, this could also potentially speed up code execution and reduce the call stack by cutting out the `callParent` middle man in the live code.